Chock full o'Nuts: History

 In 1974, Chock full o'Nuts purchased Rheingold Brewery.
 In the 1970s, the lunch counters gradually closed.
 After Black died, the company sold its remaining 17 restaurants to the restaurant company Riese Bros.
 In 1988, investor Martin D. Gruss and the companies he controlled purchased a ten percent stake in the Chock full o'Nuts Corporation, saying he might seek control of the company.
 In 1993, Chock Express stores were introduced.

 The Sara Lee Corporation purchased Chock full o'Nuts for $238 million in 1999.
 In May 2006, it was purchased from Sara Lee by Massimo Zanetti Beverage USA along with the MJB, Hills Bros., and Chase & Sanborn coffee brands.

 On September 10, 2010, the company announced it was returning to the lunch counter business by opening its first store in almost 30 years, on West 23rd Street between Broadway and 6th Avenue in Manhattan.
 The company said it planned to add stores and kiosks in New York City serving the "nutted cheese" sandwich and other traditional Chock full o'Nuts menu items (plus new choices).

 Corey Torjesen of Staten Island, New York was the youngest franchise owner during the years after the comeback; he opened a Chock full o'Nuts franchise, at the age of 19, with money he had earned from a newspaper route.
 The 23rd Street store closed in 2012.
-As of 2019, six stores branded as Chock full o'Nuts Cafés were in operation, including one each in Elizabeth and Fort Lee, New Jersey; Middletown, New York; and Miami.
+As of 2019, six stores branded as Chock full o'Nuts Cafés were in operation, including one each in Elizabeth and Fort Lee, New Jersey; Middletown, New York; and Miami..
+Locations in Brooklyn are also open.